hiwenny/cdk-serverless/README.md

   * `cdk deploy`      deploy this stack to your default AWS account/region
   * `cdk diff`        compare deployed stack with current state
   * `cdk synth`       emits the synthesized CloudFormation template
+  * `cdk bootstrap`   required to stage the stack for deployment.
+IMPORTANT: this creates S3 bucket which will incur a charge if not cleaned up: https://docs.aws.amazon.com/cdk/latest/guide/tools.html#tools_bootstrap so delete CDKToolkit in CloudFormation as soon as you're done
+  * `cdk destroy`     for deleting the CloudFormation stack(s).
+This will also create an S3 staging bucket for some reason even after deletion post-bootstrap, so again delete manually

 ## Roadmap
 Tracking -> Storing Raw Data -> Funneling into Analytics